The StockBrokers.com 2017 Brokerage Review

 Alongside trade commissions, being able to trade the way you want is a must.
 Fidelity Investments offers clients Stock Trading, Options Trading and Mutual Funds while E*TRADE offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 When it comes to mutual funds, Fidelity Investments boasts an offering of 13204 compared to E*TRADE's 8652 available funds.
 Commission free ETFs can also be a nice plus, with E*TRADE having the upper hand thanks to its 133 available ETFs compared to Fidelity Investments's offering of 91.

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-ETRADE nor Fidelity Investments has virtual trading.
+Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
+Fidelity Investments makes virtual trading available to clients, while E*TRADE does not.
 For mobile trading, Both E*TRADE and Fidelity Investments offer clients access to an iPhone App, iPad App and Android App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Clients can have Checking Accounts and Debit Cards at ETRADE while clients at Fidelity Investments can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
-All things considered, when it comes to platform tools, research, and trading on the go, E*TRADE posted awards for Best in Class Research and Best in Class Mobile Trading in 2016, while Fidelity Investments was rated for Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts and Debit Cards are offered by E*TRADE while Fidelity Investments offers Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
+On the whole, when it comes to tools, research, and trading on the go, E*TRADE posted awards for Best in Class - Research and Best in Class - Mobile Trading in 2014, while Fidelity Investments found itself with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.